PlasticRanger

 Why are PVC and ABS piping better than copper?

-Contrary to copper pipes, PVC and ABS pipes can resist corrosion as it is a plastic, and as they are thicker than copper pipes, they can also withstand a good amount of pressure and impact.
+Contrary to copper pipes, PVC and ABS pipes can resist corrosion as it is plastic, and as they are thicker than copper pipes, they can also withstand a good amount of pressure and impact.
 In addition, PVC and ABS pipes are better placed in high-traffic areas as they’re not a good heat conductor like copper.

 What is the lifespan of pipes made from PVC and ABS?